 There are a few things to consider here and the research is thin so if there are changes you are concerned about I urge you to consult doctor to check that there is nothing else going on for you.

 When did you last eat?

 Don’t wait until the tank is completely empty to eat again.
-It’s a fine line between being slightly hungry and ‘hangry’ when rational thinking completely deserts us.
+It’s a fine line between being slightly hungry and ‘hangry’ or the extreme hunger of menopause and perimenopause when all rational thinking completely deserts us.

 This is when you are likely to find yourself, fork in hand, demolishing the second half of a cheesecake that you forgot was in the back of the fridge.